justinbourb/watch_and_code/toFixed/README.md

 This is my solution for watch and code beast challenge 6.
+Testing is done with https://github.com/justinbourb/jstinytest_dom_edition

 /**
    * Purpose of toFixed():